 During the descent to landing, weight must overcome (be greater than) lift.

 Of course, there is more to how an airplane flies than what you just read here.

 But now you can consider yourself one of few airline passengers with some knowledge of the subject when you board your next flight.

-Let your thoughts be known with your comments or questions below.
+Let me know about your thoughts or questions here.